 1. Nano (1000 – 10,000 followers)

 Ideal for small or mid-sized businesses with limited budgets.
 However, they are an excellent choice for niche markets.
-Most content creators globally fall under this category.
+Most independent creators globally fall under this category.

 2. Micro (10,000 – 100,000 followers)

-They help create more focused leads as their interests are aligned with a specific curated audience.
+They help create more focused leads as their interests are aligned with a specific curated audience across selected digital platforms.

 3. Macro (100,000 – 1,000,000 followers)

 When creating awareness is on your list, macro creators can do the trick.
 They can also generate high levels of engagement.

 If you have a large budget and want to create mass appeal, mega influencers can show you the way around.